Pulse 2025 Product Roundup: From Monitoring to AI-Native Control Plane

 # Get all OpenSearch resources

-kubectl get opensearchclusters,pods,services,pvc -l app=opensearch
+kubectl get opensearchclusters,pods,services,pvc -l opensearch.org/opensearch-cluster=my-first-cluster

 # Check operator logs